impel-intelligence/dippy-bittensor-subnet/README.md

 A faster model will score higher than a slow model.

 ### Output Similarity
 Evaluated against datasets, a model that generates similiar resposne to groundtruth will score higher.
+There is an additional creativity component that utilizes the

 ### Vibe Matching
 A model that can generate outputs with similiar length to its inputs will score higher.

+### Post Evaluation
+After initial evaluation, a model will be selected for post evaluation after some time.
+The current process for this is a proprietary solution that is based on judging criteria from SOTA model benchmarking approaches.
+In the future, the details for this will be available on https://research.dippy.ai

 ## Acknowledgement